 Key Ingredients: Niacinamide, retinol, hyaluronic acid

-Key Benefits: Encourages skin turnover, softens wrinkles, reduces hyperpigmentation
+Key Benefits: Softens wrinkles, reduces hyperpigmentation

 Size: 1 oz/30 ml

-Good To Know: Oil-free
+Good To Know: Oil-free, paraben-free

 FAQs

-Read Next: The Best Anti-Aging Skincare Sets
+Read Next: Best Anti-Aging Skincare Sets